 There were several branches of the Honeyborne family living in the Thornbury area.
-We have concentrated on that of John Honeyborne, born in Thornbury about 1829, the son of John Honeyborne, a mason, and his wife, Sophia.
+We have concentrated on that of John Honeyborne, baptised in Rockhampton on 29th May 1830, the son of John Honeyborne, a mason, and his wife, Sophia (nee Watkins).

 In the 1851 census John jnr was living at 52 York Crescent, Bristol where he was employed as a porter to a chemist.
 On 9th May 1858 John married Emma Baylis in St Augustine’s Church in Bristol.
 Emma was baptised on 2nd October 1831, the daughter of Walwin Baylis a carrier and his wife, Hannah.
 John and Emma had three children: Austin John born on 30th December 1858, Walwin born on 3rd September 1862 and Clara Hannah born in 1866.